 2. Fresh Ideas Are How To Appear On Search Engines

 It sounds obvious, but it isn’t.
 Most people write the same stuff everyone else has already written.
 They try to rank for the same keywords or phrases that have been beaten to death.
-But for every search you have made on Google, Yahoo, Bing or Duck Duck Go, that returned poor results, somewhere a digital marketing person is sobbing at their keyboard because you didn’t find them.
+But for every search you have made on Google, Yahoo, Bing or Duck Duck Go, that returned poor results, somewhere a digital marketing person is sobbing because you didn’t find them.
 There is a subtle trick to write original ideas that people are looking for.
 Listen.

 I ask my client’s sales teams to do a simple exercise.
 Keep a note pad when you visit new clients and write down terminology they use, especially if they use improper terms, odd jargon, or phrases you’ve never heard.
 Their fresh perspective is key.